 This is the first of a two-course sequence in introductory physics that deals with mechanics.
 Topics include measurements, vectors, simple kinematics of uniformly accelerating bodies, projectile and circular motion work, energy, power, and simple rotational dynamics.
-Pre-requisite: MAT-100 or MAT-106 or MAT-110 or MAT-111.
+Pre-requisite: MAT-100 or MAT-110 or MAT-111.

-Engineering Physics II PHY 211
+PHY 211 Engineering Physics II